jaemk/cached/README.md

 Easy to use function caching/memoization inspired by python decorators.

 Function results are cached using the function's arguments as a key.
-All function arguments must implement `Hash + Eq` in order to cache.
-When a `cached!` defined function is called, the function's cache is first checked for an already computed (and still valid) value before evaluating the function body. `cached!` functions should not be used to produce side-effectual results!
+When a `cached!` defined function is called, the function's cache is first checked for an already computed (and still valid) value before evaluating the function body.
+Due to the requirements of storing arguments and return values in a global cache, function arguments and return types must be owned and the function's signature must follow `fn<T: Hash + Eq + Clone, U: Clone>(arg: T) -> U`.
+Arguments and return values will be `cloned` in the process of insertion and retrieval.
+`cached!` functions should not be used to produce side-effectual results!

 [Documentation](https://docs.rs/cached)